-We recommend that you budget approximately £5,500 for an academic year in the UK.
-This will include your tuition fees, accommodation and living expenses.
+We recommend that you budget at least £5,500 for an academic year in the UK.
+This will include your accommodation and living expenses.
 To help you plan effectively, we suggest using the online UNIAID International Student Calculator to set a proper budget for your academic life.

 Paying for your accommodation